 One also cannot guarantee when your divorce will be finalized.
 Paying a non-refundable deposit for a wedding venue on a certain date, only to find that your divorce has not been finalized by that date, is only one potential catastrophe that can be avoided by taking the time needed to respect both relationships.
 Your second marriage will be much stronger for it.

 While the process can be overwhelming and stressful, your divorce will not define your life forever.
 Of course it isn’t something you hoped for.
 Of course it is a life event that will shape you in some way.

 There will be difficult days.
 Try to maintain realistic expectations, and focus on the issues which are most important to you rather than allowing every minor issue to consume you.
 Keep doing the things which bring you joy, and hold tightly to the positive things in your life.
 There are blessings in the darkness, but you have to be willing to see them.

 - Navigating Divorce in PA: Your Divorce FAQs Answered

 Pittsburgh Family Law Attorneys

-Liberty J. Weyandt, Esquire is Chair of the Family Law Practice at The Lynch Law Group.
+Liberty J. Weyandt, Esquire is the Family Law Chair at The Lynch Law Group and a founding member of The Collaborative Law Association of Southwestern Pennsylvania (CLASP).
 Her practice is dedicated to assisting clients who are seeking solutions to complex family matters.
 In addition to extensive, traditional litigation experience, Liberty is also a trained Collaborative Law attorney and Mediator.